-Description of risk Planned response The Council's accounts contain material liabilities relating to the local government pension scheme.
+Description of risk Planned response 3 Description of risk Valuation of net defined benefit liability The Council's accounts contain material liabilities relating to the local government pension scheme.
 The Council uses an actuary to provide an annual valuation of these liabilities in line with the requirements of IAS 19 Employee Benefits.
 Due to the high degree of estimation uncertainty associated with this valuation, we have determined there is a significant risk in this area.
-In relation to the valuation of the Council's defined benefit pension liability we will: Critically assess the competency, objectivity and independence of the Nottinghamshire Pension Fund's Actuary, Barnett Waddingham; Liaise with the auditors of the Nottinghamshire Pension Fund to gain assurance that the controls in place at the Pension Fund are operating effectively.
-This will include the processes and controls in place to ensure data provided to the Actuary by the Pension Fund for the purposes of the IAS 19 valuation is complete and accurate; Test payroll transactions at the Council to provide assurance over the pension contributions which are deducted and paid to the Pension Fund by the Council; Review the appropriateness of the Pension Asset and Liability valuation methodologies applied by the Pension Fund Actuary, and the key assumptions included within the valuation.
+Planned response In relation to the valuation of the Council's defined benefit pension liability we will: Critically assess the competency, objectivity and independence of the Nottinghamshire Pension Fund's Actuary, Barnett Waddingham; Liaise with the auditors of the Nottinghamshire Pension Fund to gain assurance that the controls in place at the Pension Fund are operating effectively.
+This will include the processes and controls in place to ensure data provided to the Actuary by the Pension Fund for the purposes of the IAS 19 valuation is complete and accurate; Test payroll transactions at the Council to provide assurance over rest payron individuations at the occurative provide acculated over the pension contributions which are deducted and paid to the Pension Fund by the Council; Review the appropriateness of the Pension Asset and Liability valuation methodologies applied by the Pension Fund Actuary, and the key assumptions included within the valuation.
 This will include comparing them to expected ranges, utilising information provided by PWC, the consulting actuary engaged by the National Audit Office; and Agree the data in the IAS 19 valuation report provided by the Fund Actuary for accounting purposes to the pension accounting entries and disclosures in the Council's financial statements.